robenkleene/development-references/visual-studio-code/visual-studio-code-snippets.md

 # Visual Studio Code Snippets

 `$0` designates the last placeholder, by default this is the end of the snippets.
-This means many snippets should look like `[[ ${0:true} ]]` in order to not have to tab again at the end of the snippet and instead got to the next placeholder in a recursive snippet.
+This means snippets that are meant to be used recursively should look like `[[ ${0:true} ]]` in order to not have to tab again at the end of the snippet and instead got to the next placeholder in a recursive snippet, while snippets that are a full statement themselves should typically use `$1` (without `$0`) so the last tab brings the cursor to the end of the snippet.

 ## Creating